CHTC/chtc-website-source/_uw-research-computing/hpc-job-submission.md

 1. [Removing or Holding Jobs](#4-removing-or-holding-jobs)

-The following assumes that you have been granted access to the HPC cluster and can log into the head node `hpclogin3.chtc.wisc.edu`.
+The following assumes that you have been granted access to the HPC cluster and can log into the head node `spark-login.chtc.wisc.edu`.
 If this is not the case, please see the [CHTC account application page](form.html) or email the facilitation team at chtc@cs.wisc.edu.